 According to UKRI recommendations, there is an expectation that full-time doctoral students spend approximately 37 hours per week on their studies (pro-rata for part-time students), and that this should form the core around which other non-doctorate-related activities need to sit.

 International student attendance: Tier 4 and Student visa holders

-Full-time international students holding a Tier-4 student visa allowing them to study in the UK should be aware of the University’s Academic Engagement Monitoring Policy detailing how the University monitors your engagement and when and how to request an authorised absence.
+Full-time international students holding a Tier 4 or Student visa allowing them to study in the UK should be aware of the University’s Academic Engagement Monitoring Policy detailing how the University monitors your engagement and when and how to request an authorised absence.

-If you are a Tier 4 visa holder, you will need to make a request for authorised absence if you are going to be away from the University for 14 or more days, for any reason.
+If you are a Tier 4 or Student visa holder, you will need to make a request for authorised absence if you are going to be away from the University for 8 or more days, for any reason.
 You must also request a period of authorised absence if you will be completing fieldwork away from the University and if you are requesting a period of annual leave.
 This is to ensure the University holds a central up-to-date record of where you are.
 For information on how to request an authorised absence please see the Student Immigration Service's Frequently Asked Questions.